shoeffner/mthesis/src/gaze_library.md

 2. Modify the code in the branch to build the feature.
 3. Create a commit, which is comparable to a checkpoint to which you can always return.
-It also gives the code a unique version number, since a commit creates a unique hash for the current code[^hashadvantages].
+It also gives the code a unique version number, since a commit creates a unique hash for the current code.
-4. Publish the commit to the original host[^onlydiffpushed] (this is called pushing).
+4. Publish the commit to the original host, which is called pushing.
 5. After verifying that the commit does not break the functionality and follows the project's coding standards, the changes can be merged into the original code.